ChewyJetpack/chewyjetpack.github.io/content/articles/posts/2023-06-29-practical-tips-for-protecting-your-data-ditching-google-and-why-it-matters.md

       We joke about how creepy it is when our phones start advertising products to us that we discussed with a friend a couple of hours earlier.
 Are we so naïve as to write that off as a coincidence, or have we simply accepted our fate?
 In reality, smart devices all over our homes, in our cars, in our offices, and in our pockets, are constantly feeding minute, granular data points to each other via [data brokers](https://en.wikipedia.org/wiki/Data_broker); companies that build their business on buying, selling, and aggregating data about every single one of us.
 They build profiles on who we are by absorbing and concentrating data from sources that we tend to think of as isolated from one another.
 Your [Smart TV analyses your conversations](https://www.theguardian.com/technology/2022/jan/29/what-your-smart-tv-knows-about-you-and-how-to-stop-it-harvesting-data), while [your phone uses Google Maps to track your location](https://www.wired.co.uk/article/google-maps-alternatives-privacy), and while [Facebook reads your messages](https://crambler.com/truth-about-facebook-messenger-app-privacy/), and so on, and so on.
 These disparate data sources do not remain independent.
 Somewhere, likely in multiple places, these data is being correlated and aggregated to build an obsessive profile on you, like a creepy, infatuated stalker, potentially with a political agenda.

-      The crux of the issue was exposed so brazenly by Cambridge Analytica five years ago: Privacy is not about hiding secrets; it is about protecting ourselves from bad actors who wield the most advanced [PsyOp](https://en.wikipedia.org/wiki/Psychological_warfare) tools the world has ever known, and who can influence decisions that we believe to be our own.
+      The crux of the issue was exposed so brazenly by Cambridge Analytica scandal five years ago: Privacy is not about hiding secrets; it is about protecting ourselves from bad actors who wield the most advanced [PsyOp](https://en.wikipedia.org/wiki/Psychological_warfare) tools the world has ever known, and who can influence decisions that we believe to be our own.

       # How to protect yourself